 You can upgrade your Tarraco with things like leather upholstery and colourful ambient lighting but if you want a car that’s truly snazzy inside you’d be better off with a posh SUV like a BMW X3.

-The Tarraco’s interior is solid and easy-to-use but it's about as exciting as a trip to Ibiza with your granny when compared to the flamboyant interior in the Peugeot 5008
+The Tarraco’s interior is solid and easy-to-use but it's about as exciting as a trip to Bognor with your granny when compared to the flamboyant interior in the Peugeot 5008

 The SEAT Tarraco comes with all the infotainment you need as standard.